mcellteam/cellblender_tutorials/checkpointing.rst

 all handled automatically by CellBlender, but we must be careful when hand-editing files.
 Delete the default **Cube** now (select and hit **x**), since it's not actually a part of our simulation.
 Hit **Read Viz Data** under the **Visualize Simulation Results** panel.
-Hit **Ctrl-a** to begin playing back the animation.
+Hit **Alt-a** to begin playing back the animation.
 You will notice that the molecules start off moving rather slowly, and then speed up halfway through the simulation, coinciding with the change in diffusion constant.